nlip-project/security_guidelines/README.md

 - Secrets must be stored in Hardware Security Modules (HSM) or Key Management Services (KMS) to ensure tamper-proof protection.
 This aligns with enterprise-grade security and compliance requirements.
 - Secrets should be rotated automatically every 90 days, or immediately upon detection of compromise.
 This reduces the window of exposure and supports zero-trust principles.
 - Certificate Revocation Lists (CRL) or Online Certificate Status Protocol (OCSP) stapling must be used to validate certificate status during TLS handshakes.
-This prevents use of revoked credentials in CI/CD flows
+This prevents use of revoked credentials in CI/CD flows.
 - All build artifacts must be signed using https://github.com/sigstore/cosign.
 CI pipelines must fail builds if unsigned images are detected, enforcing provenance and integrity.
+- Require SLSA v1.0 Level 3+ provenance with in-toto attestations for all build artifacts; verify attestations at deploy.
-- Kubernetes admission controller blocks unsigned or critical-CVE images.
+- Kubernetes admission controller blocks unsigned images, images missing SLSA/in-toto provenance, and artifacts listed in CISA KEV or with EPSS ≥ 0.5, in addition to CVSS High/Critical.
 This ensures runtime environments only deploy verified and secure containers.
 - Software Bill of Materials (SBOM) hashes must be verified at container start-up to detect late-stage tampering.
-This is critical for runtime integrity and aligns with supply chain security standards
+This is critical for runtime integrity and aligns with supply chain security standards.
-- Add benchmark numbers & suggestion to warm-pool images (e.g., start-up hash check can impact autoscaling with ~100–300 ms/image latency; reference: <https://medium.com/@himanshu675/your-docker-images-are-lying-to-you-the-alarming-truth-about-sbom-validation-in-spring-boot-644dc5fef84a> & mirror the data in an internal wiki).

 ### 4.5 Remote Attestation

 Remote attestation is a security mechanism that allows systems to prove their integrity to a verifier, typically before executing sensitive workloads or joining a trusted network.
 It’s especially critical in multi-agent and cloud-native environments where agents may run on ephemeral or distributed infrastructure.

 - TPM quote on boot signed by enterprise CA. This helps detect tampering at the firmware or bootloader level.
+Attestation results MUST be bound to workload identity and logged to SIEM.
 - Hash check of binaries before service start.
 This ensures that no unauthorized modifications occurred post-deployment.
 - Audit log entry if checksum deviates.
 This supports forensic analysis and compliance with integrity monitoring policies.
 - Optional Intel TDX / AMD SEV-SNP guest report for VM isolation (see threat 3.8).
 These technologies provide hardware-backed isolation and cryptographic reports of VM state.
 This is especially relevant to threat 3.8 Data-at-Rest Exposure, where VM-level isolation protects vector stores and logs.